 FORBEST 130-foot Color Sewer Inspection Camera

-Where accuracy meets price
+Where accuracy meets the price

 Featuring the ability to hit 45- and 90 degree-angles with ease, this portable sewer inspection camera packs some serious punch.
-Plumbers will use this in two- to six-inch pipe, giving them the ability to view clogs and cracks that need addressed.
+Plumbers will use this in two- to six-inch pipe, giving them the ability to view clogs and cracks that need to be addressed.
 With pictures and video displayed in clear color onto a USB/SD card, plumbers can quickly reference pictures when talking with customers.

 The case is waterproof and rugged too.
-Price wise, it is the least expensive of the three listed here but perhaps the most portable.
+Price-wise, it is the least expensive of the three listed here but perhaps the most portable.

 Why these cameras are important